-- 1. Bingo or lotto (whether or not electronic, computer or other technologic aids are used) when players: - a.
-Play for prizes with cards bearing numbers or other designations; - b.
-Cover numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and - c.
+3. Bingo or lotto (whether or not electronic, computer or other technologic aids are used) when players:

+a.
+Play for prizes with cards bearing numbers or other designations;

+b.
+Cover numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and c.
 Win the game by being the first person to cover a designated pattern on such cards;

-- 2. Pull-tabs, punch boards, tip jars, instant bingo and other games similar to bingo, if played in the same location as bingo or lotto; - 3.
-Non-banking card games that: - a.
-State law explicitly authorizes, or does not explicitly prohibit, and are played legally anywhere in the state; and - b.
-Players play in conformity with state laws and regulations concerning hours, periods of operation, and limitations on wagers and pot sizes; - 4.
-Card games played in the states of Michigan, North Dakota, South Dakota or Washington, if: - a.
-A tribe actually operates the same card games as played on or before May 1, 1988, as determined by the NIGC Chair; and - b.
-The pot and wager limits remain the same as on or before May 1, 1988, as determined by the NIGC Chair; - 5.
-Individually owned class II gaming operations - a.
-That were operating on September 1, 1986; - b.
-That meet the requirements of 25 § U.S.C.
-2710(b)(4)(B); - c.
-Where the nature and scope of the game remains as it was on October 17, 1988; and - d.
+Pull-tabs, punch boards, tip jars, instant bingo and other games similar to bingo, if played in the same location as bingo or lotto;

+Non-banking card games that:

+a.
+State law explicitly authorizes, or does not explicitly prohibit, and are played legally anywhere in the state; and

+Players play in conformity with state laws and regulations concerning hours, periods of operation, and limitations on wagers and pot sizes;

+6. Card games played in the states of Michigan, North Dakota, South Dakota or Washington, if:

+A tribe actually operates the same card games as played on or before May 1, 1988, as determined by the NIGC Chair; and b.
+The pot and wager limits remain the same as on or before May 1, 1988, as determined by the NIGC Chair;

+7. Individually owned class II gaming operations:

+That were operating on September 1, 1986;

+b.
+That meet the requirements of 25 U.S.C. § 2710(b)(4)(B);

+c.
+Where the nature and scope of the game remains as it was on October 17, 1988; and d.
 Where the ownership interest or interests are the same as on October 17, 1988.

-[25 U.S.C. § 2703(7); 25 C.F.R. § 502.3]

-- C. Class III gaming.
-All forms of gaming that are not class I or class II gaming, including, but not limited to: - 1.
-Any house banking game, including but not limited to - a.
-Card games such as baccarat, chemin de fer, blackjack (21), and pai gow (if played as house-banking games); and - b.
-Casino games such as roulette, craps, and keno; - 2.
-Any slot machines, as defined in 15 U.S.C. § 1171(a)(1), and electronic or electromechanical facsimiles of any game of chance; - 3.
-Any sports betting and parimutuel wagering, including, but not limited to, wagering on horse racing, dog racing or jai alai; or - 4.
-Lotteries.
+C. Class III gaming.
+All forms of gaming that are not class I or class II gaming, including, but not limited to:

+Any house banking game, including but not limited to -

+a.
+Card games such as baccarat, chemin de fer, blackjack (21), and pai gow (if played as housebanking games); and

+Casino games such as roulette, craps, and keno;

+2. Any slot machines, as defined in 15 U.S.C. § 1711(a)(1), and electronic or electromechanical facsimiles of any game of chance;

+3. Any sports betting and pari-mutuel wagering, including but not limited to, wagering on horse racing, dog racing or jai alai; or

+4. Lotteries.

+D. Commission.
+The Tribal Gaming Commission established to perform regulatory oversight and to monitor compliance with tribal, federal and applicable state regulations.

+E. Commissioner.
+A Tribal Gaming Commissioner.

+F. Directly related to.
+A spouse, child, parent, grandparent, grandchild, aunt, uncle, or first cousin.

+G. Director.
+A member of the Tribal Gaming Board of Directors.

-- D. Commission.
-The Tribal Gaming Commission established to perform regulatory oversight and to monitor compliance with tribal, federal, and applicable state regulations. - E. Commissioner.
-A Tribal Gaming Commissioner. - F. Facility License.
-A separate license issued by the Tribe to each place, facility or location on Indian lands where the Tribe elects to allow class II or III gaming.
+H. Facility License.
+A separate license issued by the Tribe to each place, facility or location on Indian lands where the Tribe elects to allow class II or III gaming;

-G. Gaming Operation.
+I. Gaming Operation.
 Each economic entity that is licensed by the Tribe, operates the games, receives the revenues, issues the prizes, and pays the expenses.
-A Gaming Operation may be operated by the Tribe directly; by a management contractor; or, under certain conditions, by another person or entity.
+A gaming operation may be operated by the Tribe directly; by a management contractor; or, under certain conditions, by another person or entity.

-H. Indian lands.
+J. Indian lands.

-- 1. Land within the limits of an Indian reservation; or - 2.
-Land over which an Indian tribe exercises governmental power and that is either: - a.
-Held in trust by the United States for the benefit of any Indian tribe or individual; or - b.
+1. Land within the limits of an Indian reservation; or

+2. Land over which an Indian tribe exercises governmental power and that is either;

+a.
+Held in trust by the United States for the benefit of any Indian tribe or individual; or b.
 Held by an Indian tribe or individual subject to restriction by the United States against alienation.